 Since we are probably strangers, I just want to quickly encourage you to not allow your life to be governed by spreadsheets or people who worship anything resembling spreadsheets.
 Or hate—don’t be governed by hate, either.
 Instead, contemplate the fact that we were born on a giant rock in space which teems with a menagerie of conscious organic structures.
-Some swim in the seas, some weave webs and some blather on about God on the Internet.
+Some swim in the seas, some weave webs and some like me occasionally blather on about God on the Internet.
 All the while, this planet orbits a star which is part of a larger set of complex orbiting things ranging from galaxies orbiting other galaxies right down to the fundamental particles which compose our own bodies—each bit orbiting another in some way.
-And its all apparently quantized.
+And it’s all apparently quantized.

 Ask yourself, how does BEING emerge from NON-BEING?
 How does LIFE ever emerge from NON-LIFE?
 Where in space-time is the MIND with which you confront such colossal questions?
 What is the double-slit experiment and does it suggest that the nature of REALITY may be something akin to a simulation which needs an all-powerful God outside of it to sustain it?

 “As a man who has devoted his whole life to the most clear headed science, to the study of matter, I can tell you as a result of my research about atoms this much: There is no matter as such.
 All matter originates and exists only by virtue of a force which brings the particle of an atom to vibration and holds this most minute solar system of the atom together.
 We must assume behind this force the existence of a conscious and intelligent mind.
 This mind is the matrix of all matter.” —Max Planck